oat-sa/taohub-articles/forge/workflow-engine/execution-of-a-process.md

 1. Init a process execution
 ---------------------------

-A process execution is initiated in the ProcessExecutionFactory: *wfEngine\_models\_classes\_ProcessExecutionFactory*<br/>
+A process execution is initiated in the ProcessExecutionFactory: *wfEngine\_models\_classes\_ProcessExecutionFactory*\
 It consists in:<br/>

-- creating a process execution resource<br/>
+- creating a process execution resource\
-- finding the first activity from the process definition<br/>
+- finding the first activity from the process definition\
-- creating an empty token and places it on the first activity<br/>
+- creating an empty token and places it on the first activity\
 - setting the initial process variables values in that token (see token)

 2. Running an activity